openedx/docs.openedx.org/source/educators/migration_wip/19_rerun_course/course_rerun.rst

 .. only:: Partners

  .. note::
-   Courses on edx.org must :ref:`use Publisher to re-run courses <Pub Creating a Course Run>`.
+   Courses on edx.org must use Publisher to re-run courses `Pub Creating a Course Run`_.

 To use the import and export options to re-run a course, follow these steps.